- Cancer Information

 - into the tumour (intralesional; this method is rare).

 Some skin cancers are treated using a chemotherapy cream applied directly to the skin.
 This is called topical chemotherapy.
-See Topical treatments for skin cancer.
+For more on this, see Topical treatments for skin cancer.

 Used for primary liver cancer or some types of cancer that have spread to the liver, TACE involves injecting high doses of chemotherapy directly into the liver tumours.
-The chemotherapy will either be mixed with an oily substance or loaded onto tiny plastic beads or soft, gelatine sponges are injected to block the blood supply to the tumour (embolisation).
-See TACE step by step.
+The chemotherapy will either be mixed with an oily substance or loaded onto tiny plastic beads.
+The blood vessels feeding the tumour may also be blocked (embolisation).

 View the Cancer Council NSW editorial policy.